Adding and removing nodes¶

 - Log in to the Operations Center using the Administrator credentials configured after installation.

-- Select Servers from the menu on the left to display the private or public IP address, hostname and profile of each node on your system.
+- Select Nodes from the menu on the left to display the configured nodes in your cluster, their IP address, hostname and profile.

 To add an existing server to Anaconda Enterprise:

-- Click the Add Existing button at the top right.
+- Click the Add Node button at the top right.

 Select an appropriate profile for the server and click Continue.